 In a pinch: Lemon oil or extract

-Lemon oil is extracted from lemon peel and is what gives lemon zest its flavor; it is very strong.
-Lemon extract is that same oil dissolved in alcohol or propylene glycol.
+Lemon oil is extracted from lemon peel and gives lemon zest its flavor; it is very strong.
+Lemon extract is the same oil dissolved in alcohol or propylene glycol.
 An extract may include other ingredients like food coloring or water.
-Lemon extract will not be as potent as the undiluted oil.
-Both lemon oil and lemon extract can both provide the lemon flavor to dishes.
+Lemon extract will not be as potent as undiluted oil.
+Both lemon oil and lemon extract can both provide lemon flavor to dishes.

 Because of the pungency of lemon oil, you will have to be careful when using it.
-Use only 2 drops for every 1 teaspoon of zest that your recipe requires.
+Use only two drops for every teaspoon of zest that your recipe requires.
 With lemon extract, use half the amount that your recipe requires for zest.

-Lemongrass has a lemon lime taste due to the fact that it contains limonene, which is the same compound that gives lemon zest its flavor and fragrance.
+Lemongrass has a lemon-lime taste because it contains limonene, which is the same compound that gives lemon zest its flavor and fragrance.
 You can use lemongrass to provide the same flavor in many dishes.
 Note that lemongrass is best used in savory dishes.